stanford-crfm/levanter/docs/Getting-Started-GPU.md

 # Getting Started on GPU

-**Note** We only test on Ampere (e.g. A100s or 30xx series)  GPUs.
-If it works with JAX it should work, though.
+**Note**: We only test on Ampere GPUs (e.g., A100s or 30xx series).
+If it works with JAX, it should work, though.

-We have two installation options for Levanter.
+We have two installation options for Levanter:

-1. [Using a Virtual Environment](#using-a-virtual-environment).
-This is the simplest way if you don't have root access to your machine (and don't have rootless docker installed).
+1. [Using a Virtual Environment](#using-a-virtual-environment): This is the simplest way if you don't have root access to your machine (and don't have rootless docker installed).
-2. [Using a Docker Container](#using-a-docker-container).
-This is the best way to get the fastest training speeds, because the Docker container has [TransformerEngine](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/index.html), and Levanter users TransformerEngine's FusedAttention implementation to accelerate training.
+2. [Using a Docker Container](#using-a-docker-container): This is the best way to achieve the fastest training speeds, because the Docker container has [TransformerEngine](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/index.html), and Levanter uses TransformerEngine's FusedAttention implementation to accelerate training.

 ## Using a Virtual Environment